lumpy skin disease

 In Egypt, a Romanian strain of sheep pox was used in cattle during the epidemic.
 This was produced by the classic Borrel method from infected fluids in lambs.
 It proved to be protective against the rapid epizootic spread of LSD.
 A tissue culture-adapted Romanian sheep pox strain was used on a limited basis in Israel, and it was found that a 10 times higher immunising dose was required, compared with that recommended for sheep (Michael et al., 1997).
 A recombinant Capripox vaccine is being developed and the initial results are promising (Romero et al., 1994).

 The eradication of LSD has not proved possible in any of the African countries where it has occurred.
 Control has been achieved by a combination of quarantine and ring vaccination policies.
-The incidence of disease has been greatly reduced in Egypt by annual vaccination to the point where only one or two outbreaks now occur annually.
-LSD appears to be extremely difficult to eradicate once it has become enzootic amongst a cattle population.
+The incidence of disease has been greatly reduced in Egypt by annual vaccination.
+LSD appears to be difficult to eradicate once it has become enzootic amongst a cattle population.

 ReferencesTop of page